-- The extent to which the applicant demonstrates the proposed program will provide early, continuous, intensive, comprehensive and high quality educational, health, mental health, nutritional, social and family support services to infants, toddlers, pregnant women and their families. - The extent to which the applicant demonstrates that the proposed program will promote positive parent-child interaction. - The plan of the applicant to meet the needs of children with disabilities and their families, including procedures to identify such children, and plans to coordinate with programs providing services as described in Section 645A(b)(11) of the Head Start Act. - The extent to which the applicant proposes a plan to facilitate the involvement of parents (including grandparents and kinship caregivers, and non-English speaking parents, as appropriate) of children participating in the proposed Early Head Start program designed to help such parents fulfill their roles as parents,
+- The extent to which the applicant demonstrates the existence of management systems for program planning, internal and external communication, recordkeeping, issuance of internal and external reports and program self assessment and monitoring for each program option proposed. - The extent to which the applicant demonstrates that the proposed program will promote positive parent-child interaction. - The plan of the applicant to meet the needs of children with disabilities and their families, including procedures to identify such children, and plans to coordinate with programs providing services as described in Section 645A(b)(11) of the Head Start Act. - The extent to which the applicant proposes to coordinate services provided by programs in the state and community (including home-based services, programs for infants and toddlers with disabilities, programs for homeless infants and toddlers) to ensure a comprehensive array of services, such as health, mental health and family support services. - The extent to which the applicant describes its proposed transportation arrangements to ensure that families and children are able to access needed services.